 Wendy is experienced in teaching at many levels of ability and at all ages, including students with disabilities.

-In 2015 Wendy hosted a special workshop by international yoga elder Sama Fabian.
+Wendy hosted a special workshop by international yoga elder Sama Fabian.
 Yogini’s from across the North West were inspired by this very special teacher.

 The art of teaching is the art of assisting discovery – (Mark Van Doren)